Infinite Volume and Infinite Injectivity Radius: Introduction

 More generally, let $G$ be a connected centre-free semisimple Lie group.
-We shall say that a discrete subgroup $\gL\le G$ is {\it uniformly slim} if there is a compact subset $C\subset G$ such that $\gL^g\cap C\setminus\{1\}\ne\emptyset$ for every $g\in G$.
-In other words, $\gL$ is uniformly slim if and only if the locally symmetric space $\gL\backslash G/K$ has bounded injectivity radius.
+We shall say that a discrete subgroup $\gL\le G$ is {\it confined} if there is a compact subset $C\subset G$ such that $\gL^g\cap C\setminus\{1\}\ne\emptyset$ for every $g\in G$.
+In other words, $\gL$ is confined if and only if the locally symmetric space $\gL\backslash G/K$ has bounded injectivity radius.
 Theorem \ref{thm:simple} is a special case of the following result (see Theorem \ref{thm:u.s.-alternative} for a more general statement where rank one factors with Kazhdan's property (T) are allowed):

 \begin{thm} Suppose that all the simple factors of $G$ are of real rank at least $2$.
-A discrete subgroup $\gL\le G$ is uniformly slim if and only if there is a nontrivial normal subgroup $H\lhd G$ such that $\gL\cap H$ is a lattice in $H$. \end{thm}
+A discrete subgroup $\gL\le G$ is confined if and only if there is a nontrivial normal subgroup $H\lhd G$ such that $\gL\cap H$ is a lattice in $H$. \end{thm}

 We shall say that a subgroup $\gD\le\gC$ is a {\it conjugate limit} of $\gL$ if $\gD$ belongs to the closure of the conjugacy class $\overline{\gL^G}\subset\sub(G)$ in the Chabauty topology (see \S \ref{sec:random-discrete}).
-It is obvious that a conjugate limit of a uniformly slim group is also uniformly slim.
+It is obvious that a conjugate limit of a confined group is also confined.